-The dummy cycle (DC1, DC2) bits are volatile bits, which indicate the number of dummy cycles (as defined in Dummy Cycle and Frequency Table) of the device.
+The dummy cycle (DC1, DC2) bits are volatile bits, which indicate the number of dummy cycles (as defined in "Dummy Cycle and Frequency Table (MHz)") of the device.
 The default Dummy Cycle bits are DC[1:0]=00.
 To write the Dummy cycle bits requires the Write Status Register (WRSR) instruction to be executed.
-Please note that only MX25U25635FZ4I-08G supports 133MHz with 10 dummy cycles.
-The value of DC[1:0] will not be changed when users try to set all other products' DC[1:0] to 11b.